-Due to the COVID-19 pandemic, the DRAFT Hazard Mitigation Plan Listening Session was held via Zoom on Tuesday, April 28, 2020 from 7:00pm - 8:00pm.
+Due to the COVID-19 pandemic, the DRAFT HMP Listening Session was held via Zoom on Tuesday, April 28, 2020 from 7:00pm - 8:00pm.
 This session was recorded and the recording published on the Georgetown Community Television's website.
 Following the session, a survey was published to solicit additional public feedback.
 Below are snapshots of the Public Listening Session and Survey Flyers.
 These were both posted on the Town Website and shared with community members, including stakeholders from Georgetown's abutting municipalities:

-A final MVP Community Resilience Building (CRB) Summary of Findings and Hazard Mitigation Plan (HMP) Update Report Listening Session was held via Zoom on Thursday, May 21, 2020 from 7 pm - 8:30 pm (see invitation below).
-This session allowed members of the public to hear presentations on the MVP CR and HMP Update process in Georgetown, and to provide feedback to Georgetown leaders that can further inform the Community Resilience Building process.
-No additional feedback was received.
-The final MVP Natural Resources Infrastructure Assessment (NRIA) Listening Session was held via Zoom on Tuesday, May 26, 2020 from 7 pm - 8 pm, allowing members of the public to hear presentations on the NRIA and to provide feedback to Georgetown leaders.
-No additional feedback was received.
-One additional Listening Session will be scheduled within the next few weeks as an added opportunity for members of the public to comment on both the MVP CRB/ HMP Update Report and the NRIA Report.
+The final MVP/HMP Listening Session was held via Zoom on Thursday, May 21, 2020 from 7 pm - 8:30 pm (see invitation below).
+This session allowed members of the public to hear presentations on the MVP/HMP Update process in Georgetown, and to provide feedback to Georgetown leaders that can further inform the Community Resilience Building process.
+Ideas from the public were recorded on a flip board, and are noted in the table below:

-Invitation to MVP Community Resilience Building and Hazard Mitigation Planning Public Listening Session and Invitation to the Natural Resources Infrastructure Assessment Listening Session
+Invitation to MVP and Hazard Mitigation Planning Public Listening Session and Invitation to the Natural Resources Infrastructure Assessment Listening Session